 How to get to the Margaret River region

 The Margaret Region is located 3 hours away from Perth in Western Australia.
 The entire region starts from Busselton and Dunsborough in the north down to Augusta in the south.
-From Perth your best option is to rent a car to make the drive down south; alternatively, there are a limited number of buses that you can take via South West Coast Lines.
+From Perth your best option is to rent a car to make the drive down south (remember, you drive on the left in Australia – the steering wheel is on the right); alternatively, there are a limited number of buses that you can take via South West Coast Lines.

 Is it possible to do a day trip to the Margaret River region from Perth?
 Yes, but be prepared for a long day of traveling.
 If you are planning on drinking, you’re better off spending a few nights in the region and exploring its pristine beaches, checking out the caves and Boranup Karri Forest, climbing the lighthouse at Cape Naturaliste or going whale watching along the coast.

 How to get around the Margaret River region

 Have a car?
 Great!
 Step 1: Find yourself a partner who understands your love of wine and is willing to miss out so that you can guzzle down that glass of Sauvignon Blanc.
 Alternatively, find a mate who is wiling to be designated driver!
 In Australia, it is an offence to drive while your blood alcohol concentration is 0.05 or above but there are exceptions where a 0 blood alcohol concentration applies.
 For more details click here.

 If no one wants to be left out of the winery fun, then you will need to organize a tour and driver.
 The good news is that there are plenty of tour operators who offer vineyard tours!
 Here is a list of winery tours, or get in touch with DBM Drivers – full day wine tours are $350-400 for up to 7 people.

 There is no public transportation in this area, so you’ll have to organize some sort of private transportation by yourself.